SeaTac/Airport station: Services

 The station is also served by five bus routes using a pair of bus stops on International Boulevard to the east of the station.
 King County Metro operates three routes from the station: the RapidRide A Line, which continues north to Tukwila International Boulevard station and south to Federal Way Transit Center; route 156, which connects to Southcenter Mall, Des Moines and Highline College; and route 161, which connects to Burien and Kent.
-Sound Transit runs two express bus routes to the station and airport terminal: route 560, which travels to West Seattle, Burien, Renton and Bellevue; and route 574, which travels south to Tacoma and Lakewood in Pierce County.
+Sound Transit Express route 560 serves the station and airport terminal; it travels to West Seattle, Burien, Renton, and Bellevue.
+A night bus from SeaTac/Airport station to Downtown Seattle and Pierce County operates at 30-minute frequencies during hours without Link service.